puppetlabs/puppet-docs/source/puppet/4.10/modules_installing.markdown

 Use the module tool's `upgrade` action to upgrade an installed module to the latest version.
 You must identify the target module by its full name (username-modulename).

 * Use the `--version` option to specify a version.
-* Use the `--ignore-changes` option to upgrade the module while ignoring and overwriting any local changes that may have been made.
+* Use the `--ignore-changes` option to upgrade the module while ignoring and overwriting any local changes that might have been made.
 * Use the `--ignore-dependencies` option to skip upgrading any modules required by this module.

 ### Uninstall modules